valolang/valo/README.md

 Valo keeps the productivity and readability of Basic-style languages while building a runtime that can grow beyond the limitations of the original VBA environment.

+The long-term goal is simple:

+> Take the productivity of VBA out of Office and let it run anywhere.

 ## Language goals

 Valo is designed around the following goals: